Information Security Management Certificate of Completion

 This course explores the concepts of governance and how it applies to information systems.
 Discussion includes the importance of compliance with laws, regulations, policies, and procedures as a means of minimizing risk through mandated security and control measures.
 Through this course, students also gain an understanding of Information Technology (IT) Auditing processes and principles.

-CYBR 625 Business Continuity Planning and Recovery
+CYBR 625 Business Continuity and Recovery Planning

 This course provides the student with an opportunity to identify the processes associated with business continuity planning and disaster recovery.
 Business continuity topics such as project scope and planning, assessing risk, developing policy and procedures, conducting business impact analyses, recovery strategies, recovery plan development, and implementation are explored.
 Disaster recovery will be discussed in terms of recovery plan development, implementation, and restoration.